chenery/chive-chess/README.md

 - Can checkmate
 - Try not to stalemate or draw
 - Captures a piece (each piece has value corresponding to type not position)
+- The move will lead to a better result 1 move in the future

 To do:

+- a move that evades capture should attract value
+- Any move will attract value if the to square is protected by one of it's own pieces
 - A non-capturing move will attract value if it 'checks' an opponent piece, especially so if that piece is not protected.
 - Any move will attract value if the to square is considered a 'good position'.
 Initially this will be not be related to position of the pieces.

 # TwoComputerPlayersCommandLineApp